HL7/fhir-ipa/README.md

 # International Patient Access FHIR Specification

-Authors: Grahame Grieve, Rob Hausam, Mikael Rinnetmäki, Vassil Peytchev, Isaac Vetter
+Authors: Grahame Grieve, Eric Haas, Rob Hausam, Vassil Peytchev, Mikael Rinnetmäki, Isaac Vetter

 The International Patient Access API Specification describes how an application acting on behalf of a patient or a practitioner can access information about the patient from a clinical records system